joshuaduke/joshuaduke/README.md

 </p>

 ## 🏆 Achievements
+- 🏫 In 2025, I started university at Toronto Metropolitan University for my BSc in Computer Science.
 - 🥇 In 2022, I secured a position as a Software Developer at reSolved Business Solutions.
-- 🏆 In 2021, I Graduated from Seneca College with a Diploma in Computer Programming & Analysis.
+- 🏆 In 2021, I Graduated from Seneca College with an Advanced Diploma in Computer Programming & Analysis.
 - 🌟 2020, Internship as a Web Developer at TDSB (Toronto District School Board)

 ## 🔗 Connect with Me